gristlabs/grist-help/help/install/forwarded-headers.md

 That could be resolved by applying the middleware to all Grist paths and setting `GRIST_IGNORE_SESSION=true` so Grist has no separate notion of who is signed in.
 But then sharing some documents with everyone publically (without signing in) became a problem.
+Note that with `GRIST_IGNORE_SESSION=true`, Grist will trust `GRIST_FORWARD_AUTH_HEADER` on all requests, so it is imperative that you have middleware that overrides or strips this header for _all_ outside requests before forwarding them to Grist.

 If on the contrary you want to be sure the user must be logged in before using Grist in any way, you can set `GRIST_FORCE_LOGIN=true`.